DataWanderers/find-a-similar-pro-cyclist/README.md

 ## What?
 A tiny [app](https://find-a-similar-pro-cyclist.herokuapp.com/) to find similar cyclists given a chosen rider.
-The selection can be filtered based on country, rider characteristics, and age.
+The selection can be filtered based on age, country, rider characteristics.

 ## Why?
 This little tool has several possible applications: